levinas/SDF-estimates/estimates.md

 #### 2.4 Number of proteins called from each caller

+Soil9: 5% difference between two callers
+Prodigal: 44,004,484 proteins (99.86% unique)
+FragGeneScan: 41,603,612 proteins (99.976% unique)

+#### 2.5 Number of unique proteins in the block

+Soil9
 43,940,826 unique proteins called by Prodigal.
 41,593,694 unique proteins called by FragGeneScan.

-?? unique proteins called by both Prodigal and FragGeneScan.
+8,626,555 (~20%) unique protein calls shared by both Prodigal and FragGeneScan.

-#### 2.5 Number of unique proteins in the block
 #### 2.6 Mean number of internally similar proteins at X cutoff (distribution)
 #### 2.7 Fraction with confident function assignments
 #### 2.8 Fraction with no similar hits in sample and DB36